Ronatos/Salty-Elder-Combat/README.md

 Form II is the second of the seven forms of sword combat.
 Relying on precision and efficiency over Shii-Cho's wild, sweeping motions, Form II allowed an initiate to defend themselves against an opponent with minimal effort, while placing a heavy focus on avoiding disarmament.
 Makashi is described as elegant and focused, and is based on balance and footwork to outmaneuver opponents.
 Fluidity, precision, and economy of motion are relied on, rather than strength, with Form II bladework heavily utilizing jabs and light cuts rather than hack and slash movements.
 Practitioners or Form II rely on feints to confuse and trap opponents, and place a great deal of emphasis on footwork in both attack and defense.
 The footwork of Form II practitioners commonly follows a single line, front and back, shifting the feet to keep in perfect balance as the practitioner advances and retreats.
 Makashi is a style based on balance, on back-and-forth charges, thrusts, and sudden retreats.

 **When should it be used?**
 The form is at its fore when engaged in combat against a single enemy duelist.
-Makashi practitioners are also uncommonly adept at defending themselves from magical attacks, as the blade is wielded in one hand.
+Makashi practitioners are also uncommonly adept at defending themselves from magical attacks, as the blade is often wielded in one hand.
 This allows for offhand equipment or magic to be used.

 **When should it not be used?**
 As Makashi is designed strictly for blade-to-blade combat, it lacks an effective means of combating enemies with projectile weapons.
 The greatest flaw of the Makashi system of combat is its inability to generate kinetic energy in its application; the focus on precision and blade control hampers an adherent's ability to generate momentum in both offensive and defensive maneuvers.
 This means that a duelist who possesses a sufficient level of physical strength could potentially overwhelm a Makashi practitioner, shunting aside strikes from the form's precision offense and simply bashing through it's evasive, footwork-oriented defense.
 This lack of physical force leaves Makashi practitioners vulnerable to duelists utilizing more contemporary forms, which emphasize power and brute strength.
 This weakness is especially pronounced against practitioners of the Djem So variant of Form V, as the style is based almost entirely around fast, strength-oriented swordplay.
 This weakness can, to varying degrees, be compensated for with rigorous strength training or augmentation of some kind.